KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

 # Kubernetes

-Kubernetes (k8s) is an open source container orchestration platform that automates deployment, scaling and management of containerized apps.It allows devs to focus on writing code while kubernetes handles underlying infrusturcture.
-Uses declarative configuration files to speify apps and can automatically scale apps based on femands, handle failures and manage networking and storage
+Kubernetes (k8s) is an open source container orchestration platform that automates deployment, scaling and management of containerized apps.It allows devs to focus on writing code while kubernetes handles underlying infrastructure.
+Uses declarative configuration files to specify apps and can automatically scale apps based on demands, handle failures and manage networking and storage

 NOTE:- Kubernetes is Greek for pilot or helmsman (the person holding the ship’s steering wheel).
 People pronounce Kubernetes in a few different ways.
 Many pronounce it as Koo-ber-nay-tace, while others pronounce it more like Koo-ber-netties.
 No matter which form you use, people will understand what you mean.